Journey Toward LGBTQ Equality- 9:12

 with LGBTQ Civil Rights Activist, Author and Publisher Mark Segal

 The LGBTQ fight for equal rights became organized in 1969, after the riots at New York City's Stonewall Inn.
 LGBTQ civil rights activist and author Mark Segal has been involved in the movement from its beginning.
 Mark joins Robert Traynham for a candid and intimate discussion about his life, his role in the fight for equality, and the state of LGBTQ rights across America and around the globe.
 Mark is the publisher of the Philadelphia Gay News.
-This discussion continues in part 2 (Journey Toward LGBTQ Equality).
+Interview recorded on May 17, 2017.

 Traynham: The fight for gay rights has been hard-fought for decades.
 Close to 50 years ago, that fight became organized after the riots at Stonewall Inn in New York City.
 Hello, everyone, and welcome to "Comcast Newsmakers."
-I'm Robert Traynham.
-Joining me is LGBTQ civil rights activist Mark Segal.
-He's also the founder and publisher of the Philadelphia Gay News.
+I´m Robert Traynham.
+Joining me is LGBTQ civil-rights activist Mark Segal.
+He´s also the founder and publisher of the Philadelphia Gay News.
 Mark was at Stonewall, as well as many other key events, and he joins me now to share his perspective on the state of equality and the evolution of the LGBT community.
-Mark, it is an honor to have you on the program, and it's good to see you.
+Mark, it is an honor to have you on the program, and it´s good to see you.
 Thank you for joining us.

 Segal: Robert, great to see you again.